L00188548/-HCT/Services Infrastructure/HostConfiguration.md

 # HostConfiguration.md
+This document explains the setup of a pair of Hyper-V hosts for a small company optimizing performance, uptime, and the ease of management for vital services such as Active Directory, Domain Name System, Dynamic Host Configuration Protocol, and file sharing.

 ## 1. Physical Configuration of Hosts

-For this project, we’re setting up two high-performance servers using the **Dell PowerEdge R650** platform—ideal for virtualization in a compact 1U form factor.
-These enterprise-grade servers feature:
+For this project, we’re setting up two high-performance servers using the **Dell PowerEdge R650** platform ideal for virtualization in a compact 1U form factor.
+These enterprise grade servers feature:

-- Dual Intel Xeon Silver 4314 CPUs (32 total cores per server)
+- **CPUs:** Dual Intel Xeon Silver 4314 CPUs (32 total cores per server)
-- 256 GB DDR4 ECC memory for high reliability
+- **Memory:** 256 GB DDR4 ECC memory for high reliability
-- 4 × 10TB SATA drives in a fault-tolerant RAID 10 array
+- **Storage:** 4 × 10TB SATA drives in a fault-tolerant RAID 10 array
-- Dual 800W redundant power supplies for uninterrupted power
+- **Power:** Dual 800W redundant power supplies for uninterrupted power
-- Quad 1GbE and dual 10GbE NICs for robust network connectivity
+- **Networking:** Quad 1GbE and dual 10GbE NICs for robust network connectivity

-Both servers will be rack-mounted and connected to an **APC Smart-UPS 1500VA** to guard against power interruptions and allow for safe shutdowns if needed.
+- **UPS:** Smart-UPS 1500VA by APC guards against power interruptions, enabling secure shutdowns.
+- **Environment:** Servers are rack-mounted in a climate-controlled data center to prevent thermal issues.

+These specs balance performance and cost for a small business, supporting current and future VM needs.

 ## 2. Host Operating System